Getting out of Debt

 Downsizing

 Downsizing can be another way to get help with some of your debt.
-Say you own your home fully, it is more space than you need and you can get a good price for it.
+Say you own your home fully.
+It is more space than you need, and you can get a good price for it.
 You could use proceeds from a home sale to buy a smaller home at a lower price.
-Spend some of the remaining money to pay off debt.
+Then, you could spend some of the remaining money to pay off debt.

 As a general rule of thumb, it may be time to downsize if you’re paying more than 33 percent of your income to housing costs.
 Similarly, if you simply have little money left over after paying housing expenses, it could be time to think smaller.

-Downsizing can bring other advantages other than cost savings and proximity to medical care and family.
-For example, you can pick a community where you don't have to do snow removal yourself.
-No matter what, the process of downsizing can be exciting, sad and overwhelming.
+Downsizing can bring advantages other than cost savings and proximity to medical care and family.
+For example, you can pick a community where you don’t have to do snow removal yourself.
+No matter what, the process of downsizing can be exciting, sad, and overwhelming.
 The following folks can help.

 Real estate agent(s):